asyncapi/website/pages/blog/miniseries-part_1.md

 Now, that the APIs are designed for two applications, we can move on to the fun part, implementing the applications using code generation.

 # Related issues

-In case you are interested in jumping into our discussions and be part of the community that drives the specification and tools, I have referenced some of the outstanding issues and discussions related to the different aspects I have referenced in the post.
+If you are interested in jumping into our discussions and being part of the community that drives the specification and tools, I have referenced some of the outstanding issues and discussions related to the different aspects I have referenced in the post.
 1. [Add a View property to the info section to change the perspective of subscribe and publish operations](https://github.com/asyncapi/spec/issues/390) <a name="view-property"></a>
 2. [Reusing channel definitions across files is hard](https://github.com/asyncapi/spec/issues/415) <a name="channel-reusability"></a>
 3. [Confusions with the Publish and Subscribe meaning/perspective](https://github.com/asyncapi/spec/issues/520) <a name="clarify-view"></a>